DH2643-2023-Group9/Beatline/README.md

     touch .env
     ```

-    Open `.env` file and insert the environment variables (If you dont have them ask us!)
+    Open `.env` file and insert the environment variables (I sent them on canvas)

-    Make sure to save your changes.

 3. **Build and Run with Docker**